TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Concepts/Introduction.rst

 are located in directory :file:`typo3/sysext`.

 Core
-  As its name implies, this extension is crucial to the working of TYPO3 CMS.
+  As its name implies, this extension is crucial to the working of TYPO3.
   It defines the main database tables (BE users, BE groups, pages and all the "sys\_*" tables.
 It also contains the default global configuration (in :file:`typo3/sysext/core/Configuration/DefaultConfiguration.php`).
 Last